Pensills/Tic-Tac-Toe-Minimax/README.md

 6. pruning
 - type "pruning"
-- this will run the alpha beta pruning minimax search instead of the normal minimax search
+- this will run the alpha beta pruning minimax search instead of the normal minimax search (i.e. a more efficient version of the minimax search algorithm)

+## What I Learned
+1. Minimax search algorithm
+2. Alpha Beta Pruning